8 Worthwhile Things to Do in Suzhou in 1-3 Days

 We recommend basing yourself near Pingjiang Road, which parallels the picturesque Pingjiang canal with its 800-year-old footbridges and is centrally located in the middle of Suzhou’s top attractions.

-Best Things to Do in Suzhou
+The Best Things to Do in Suzhou

-Stroll the Ancient Canals of Old Town
+Stroll Ancient Canals of Old Town

 things to do in suzhou old town canals water town